ACADEMIC RESEARCH COOPERATION AGREEMENT

 3.1 The Parties may each fund certain collaborative research projects proposed by their respective Researchers under the following conditions.

-3.2 BANGOR shall establish a discretional pump-priming fund for the purpose of funding its Researchers under this Agreement.
-The initial fund shall be £25,000 for the first two (2) years.
+3.2 UVic shall establish a discretional pump-priming fund for the purpose of funding its Researchers under this Agreement.

 3.4 For the avoidance of doubt, this Agreement creates no obligation on either Party to fund any of the other Party’s Researchers.

-3.5 Within the period of this agreement each Party will issue a Call for Research Proposals (described in Clause 4) inviting their respective Researchers to submit research proposals in any academic discipline to support a collaborative research project involving Researchers of the other Party.
-Each successful research project will be awarded up to Four Thousand Pounds (£4,000) each year by each Party for a maximum period of two (2) years.
+3.5 In 2012 and 2014 each Party will issue a Call for Research Proposals (described in Clause 4) inviting their respective Researchers to submit research proposals in any academic discipline to support a collaborative research project involving Researchers of the other Party.
+Each successful research project will be awarded up to US $10,000.00 each year by each Party for a maximum period of two (2) years.

 3.6 The number of proposals to be funded each year shall be determined by agreement between the two parties.
 Proposals receiving funds from the two parties shall not be precluded from receiving funds from other sources.